 Using PayPal for Event Registration with Amelia

-Amelia allows users to integrate PayPal into an event registration form.
+What’s important for you is that Amelia allows users to integrate PayPal into an online registration form.
 So users can accept payments at the time of a booking.

 Integrating PayPal is quite simple.